 If you become a victim of an attack, you will either have to pay the ransom or restore your business data from secure backups that managed to escape the attack.
 Ransomware attacks used to be limited to small-time criminals extorting businesses for a few hundred dollars at a time.
 It was disruptive for businesses, but not a problem that could not be overcome.

-However, a lot changed in 2020.
+However, a lot changed since 2020.
 The pandemic created a perfect storm, where millions of employees moved to remote work and businesses sought guidance on proper procedures for health and safety.
-Ransomware attacks increase exponentially, up as much as 700% since March 2020.
+Ransomware attacks increased exponentially, up as much as 700% in March 2020.